hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 To start the process, the issuer needs to create a credential offer.
 To do this, make a `POST` request to the [`/issue-credentials/credential-offers`](/agent-api/#tag/Issue-Credentials-Protocol/operation/createCredentialOffer) endpoint with a JSON payload that includes the following information:

-1. `schemaId`: This is an identifier for a schema, which defines the structure and format of the data in a verifiable credential.
-The schema identifier must be unique and typically a URL or a URN.
-2. `claims`: The data stored in a verifiable credential.
-Claims get expressed in a key-value format and must conform to the structure and format defined in the schema.
+1. `claims`: The data stored in a verifiable credential.
+Claims get expressed in a key-value format.
 The claims contain the data that the issuer attests to, such as name, address, date of birth, and so on.
-3. `subjectId`: The DID referring to the holder to issue this credential to
-4. `issuingDID`: The DID referring to the issuer to issue this credential from
+2. `issuingDID`: The DID referring to the issuer to issue this credential from
-5. `connectionId`: The unique ID of the connection between the holder and the issuer to offer this credential over.
+3. `connectionId`: The unique ID of the connection between the holder and the issuer to offer this credential over.

 :::note